 Brian’s blog is ranked in the top 10 marketing blogs in the AdAge Power 150 and is also a Top 100 business blog as ranked by Technorati.
 In addition to his writing and research, Brian is the host of the annual Pivot Conference where brands, agencies, and experts come together to address challenges and opportunities in new media.

-Prior to joining Altimeter, Solis was principle of FutureWorks, founding a creative agency and business consultancy for new media in 1999.
+Prior to joining Altimeter in 2011, Solis was principle of FutureWorks, founding a creative agency and business consultancy for new media in 1999.
 Through FW, Solis led interactive and social programs for Fortune 500 companies, notable celebrities, leading brands, and Web 2.0 startups.
 Additionally, Brian specializes in change management and organizational transformation to help businesses (and the leadership team) introduce new media resources, systems and processes, and management layers to effectively embrace and excel around the social consumer.

 What’s the Future of Business explores in a fun, visual and insight way how connected consumerism breaks down into Four Moments of Truth, the role of technology in decision-making, and how businesses need to create experiences that mean something in each stage and also spark engagement between consumers based on those experience.